 Netflix has set its sights on the border city of Tijuana.
 First, it was through external productions, such as the series Fear the Walking Dead, but now also betting on the creation of series such as Tijuana, I Love You.

 Estudios Baja will host one of them.
-In these studios have made such important productions as Titanic, and recently the film China, The Rescue, by director Dante Lam, which left an economic flow of $14 million dollars for the region.
+These studios have made such important productions as Titanic, and recently the film China, The Rescue, by director Dante Lam, which left an economic flow of 14 million dollars for the region.

 "Estudios Baja is just one piece of the puzzle," said film director René Bueno.
 "It's a fact that they have facilities and that you can make a great investment but, if they weren't there, Baja California would still be the best destination for film production.